JacksonAllan/CC/api_reference.md

 * Including `cc.h` in these cases does not include the full header, so you still need to include it separately at the top of your files.
 * In-built comparison and hash functions are already defined for the following types: `char`, `unsigned char`, `signed char`, `unsigned short`, `short`, `unsigned int`, `int`, `unsigned long`, `long`, `unsigned long long`, `long long`, `size_t`, and null-terminated strings (`char *` and `const char *`).
 Defining a comparison or hash function for one of these types will overwrite the in-built function.

-## Heterogeneous string insertion and look-up:
+## Heterogeneous string insertion and look-up

 When CC strings are used as the key and/or element type of another container, most API macros that operate on the container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type.
 In this case, CC automatically handles the conversion of the C string into a CC string.